SummaryRead the full fact sheet

 The Australian Defence Force has a number of telephone support services available to all personnel and veterans and their families.
 These services allow you to speak to counsellors experienced in issues relating to military service.

-Australian Defence Force (ADF) All Hours Support Line – call 1800 628 036 for 24-hour counselling and support.
+- (ADF) All Hours Support Line – Tel. for 24-hour counselling and support.
 This service is available to all ADF members and their families.

-Veterans and Veterans Families Counselling Service (VVCS) – call 1800 011 046 for 24-hour Australia-wide counselling and support.
+- (VVCS) – Tel. for 24-hour Australia-wide counselling and support.
 This service is available to all veterans and their families.

-The Defence Family Helpline – call 1800 624 608 for 24-hour support, information and help in connecting with your local community.
+- The – Tel. for 24-hour support, information and help in connecting with your local community.

-Lifeline – call 13 11 14 for free, 24-hour Australia-wide crisis support and suicide prevention services.
+- – Tel. for free, 24-hour Australia-wide crisis support and suicide prevention services.